fact-benchmark/factbenchmark/roadmap.md

 Seeking feedback.

-## Phase II
-## Phase III
-## Phase IV
+## == ROUGH NOTES BEYOND THIS LINE ==

 Further extensions.

+Block Chain?

 We have designed the api to have CRDT capable data types and to work in a non. primarily decentralize or decentralizable way.
 Ask whether would be interested in a block chain type solution for this.

-Immutable, non-revokable, timestamped, independently verifiable, trustless.
+For various reasons outside of a block chain we want our data to be immutable, non-revokable, timestamped, independently verifiable, trustless.
+These things combined suggest a suprsingly good case for a block chain in this case.

+## Future API directions

+After the first round of feedback we have attempted to simplify our API to the bare essentials.
+There are, however, some features we would like to build back in when we can.

+### Mixed media and longer form 'claims'

+In the above, we only allow:
+* Claims that can be represented in short text form.

+In future iterations we'd like to extend this model to include:
+* Mixed media posts, such as urban rumors
+* Article length content
+* Quotes from well known persons, in speeches or other venues (these can be handled, but could do with special handling)

+### Collections of related claims that comprise a 'rumor'.

+We would also like to address the relationship between specific wordings of a claim and the existence (in some cases) of a storm of related tweets and representations of the 'same' rumor or idea.

 As an agent..